 The Plugged-In Manager: Get in Tune with Your People, Technology, and Organization to Thrive

 by Terri L. Griffith

-Terri L. Griffith, a professor of management and technology expert, suggests an interesting concept of being involved in each one of the three work dimensions - people, technology and organizational processes – simultaneously.
-In project management, it’s mission-critical to keep the team, tools and processes in a good balance.
+Terri L. Griffith, management professor and technology expert, teaches managers how to stay involved in each of the three work dimensions: people, technology and organizational processes.
+In project management, it’s mission-critical to balance your team, tools and processes.
 Read the book and discover if you can define yourself as “plugged in.”

 - Insight into efficient ways of leveraging technology in team and work management

 - Interesting advice from first-hand interviews with exceptional “plugged-in” leaders